aarikpokras/VLATI/docs/VLATI-VIS.md

 The multiplier argument can be followed with an `x`, or alternatively nothing.

-The `frame` argument can be used to change the inertial frame of the visualization.
+The `--frame`/`-f` argument can be used to change the inertial frame of the visualization.
 For example, for the Moon to be at the center of the visualization, use `-f moon`.
 This is case sensitive; as such, all frames must be lowercase.

 {: .note }
 If you've added a body to VLATI, its trajectory needs to be exported to the .npz file in order to be used in the frame argument.